gaui/argster/README.md

 ### 1.1.1

-- Added support for class properties (Babel plugin)
+- Added support for class properties (Babel plugin).

 ### 1.1.0

-- Babel 7
+- Babel 7.
-- Possibility to specify root dir for glob search patterns
+- Possibility to specify root dir for glob search patterns.
-- Bunch of refactoring
+- Bunch of refactoring.

 ### 1.0.0